 Barry Keppard, AICP

-Barry Keppard joined the Metropolitan Area Planning Council (MAPC) in 2010.
-He has led work for the implementation of the MetroFuture Plan through a combination of public health, land use, environmental and transportation planning work.
-Prior to joining the Public Health Division, Mr. Keppard was a Senior Regional Planner with the Environmental Division.
+Barry Keppard is the Director of the Public Health Department at the Metropolitan Area Planning Council (MAPC).
+Previously, he was a Senior Regional Planner with MAPC and leading work for the implementation of the MetroFuture Plan through a combination of public health, land use, environmental, and transportation planning projects.

-Mr. Keppard’s direct work on public health issues is complimented by a portfolio of regional planning projects and a management record that spans other planning focus areas.
-He managed multiple component parts of the 495/MetroWest Compact project that brought together local, regional and state partners to create a regional strategic investment plan for the corridor.
-He was the coordinator for the South Shore Coalition subregion of MAPC and has over the past two years strengthened the capacity of the group to engage and act on regional planning and policy issues.
+Barry's direct work on public health issues is complimented by a portfolio of projects and management record that spans other planning focus areas.
+He managed multiple components of MAPC's 495/MetroWest Compact project that brought together local, regional, and state partners to create a regional strategic investment plan for the corridor.
+He was the coordinator for the South Shore Coalition subregion of MAPC and his work helped strengthen the capacity of the group to engage and act on local and regional planning and policy issues.

-Additionally, prior to joining MAPC, Mr. Keppard was a Transportation Planner with the Greater Mercer Transportation Management Association (TMA) in New Jersey, where he worked closely with municipal, county, and state officials, as well as area businesses, to develop commuter alternatives.
-Following this, Mr. Keppard was with the engineering firm Michael Baker Jr., Inc. where he worked on projects for the office's primary client, the New Jersey Department of Transportation.
-His projects included the development of municipal bicycle and pedestrian plans, a long-range smart growth study and mobility assessments for context-sensitive design projects.
+Prior to joining MAPC, Barry was a Transportation Planner with the Greater Mercer Transportation Management Association (TMA) in New Jersey, where he worked closely with municipal, county, and state officials, as well as area businesses, to develop commuter alternatives.
+Following this, he was with the engineering firm Michael Baker Jr., Inc., working on projects for the office's primary client, the New Jersey Department of Transportation.
+His projects included the development of municipal bicycle and pedestrian plans, long-range smart growth studies, and mobility assessments for context-sensitive design projects.